smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/11 - Self Join.md

         a.ManagerID,
         b.Title
 FROM    Employees a INNER JOIN
-        Employees b ON a.ManagerID = b.EmployeeID;
+        Employees b ON a.ManagerID = b.EmployeeID
+ORDER BY 1;
 ```

 | EmployeeID  |      Title     | Manager ID  |      Title     |